SelfTalk: A Self-Supervised Commutative Training Diagram to Comprehend 3D Talking Faces: Related Work

+\textbf{Viseme based 3D face animation.} In the early methods, the view sequence was obtained from input text~\cite{ezzat1998miketalk,ezzat2000visual} or extracted directly from speech using HMM-based acoustic models~\cite{verma2003using}.
+These methods have advantages for animation control and can be integrated easily into pipelines that are friendly to animators.
+Visual synthesis is achieved through a blend of templates or context-related view models.
+For example, Taylor et al.~\cite{taylor2012dynamic} proposed a dynamic view model that uses a one-to-one mapping between phonemes and lip movements.
+JALI~\cite{edwards2016jali} incorporates mouth movements into lip and jaw rig animation to produce compelling co-articulation results.
+The most recent approach is a parameter view matching algorithm proposed by Bao et al.~\cite{bao2023learning}, which extracts view parameters from speech videos using prior phonetic knowledge.
+These view-based approaches have stronger comprehensibility, but the generated lip shape results are only sometimes accurate and usually require manual adjustments by animators.

-The deep learning-based approach relies on large amounts of data and achieves strong lip synchronization results by inputting large datasets during model training.
-Karras et al.~\cite{karras2017audio} proposed an end-to-end CNN to learn the mapping from input waveforms to 3D vertices of a facial model.
+\textbf{Learning based 3D face animation.} The deep learning-based approach relies on large amounts of data and achieves strong lip synchronization results by inputting large datasets during model training.
+Karras et al.~\cite{karras2017audio} proposed an end-to-end CNN to learn the mapping from waveforms to 3D vertices of a facial model.
 Simulating the talking style of a single actor only requires high-quality animation data of 3-5 minutes.
 Emotalk~\cite{peng2023emotalk} leverages an emotion-decoupling module to separate speech content and emotion, producing high-quality emotional facial blendshape coefficients.

 Moreover, we review the most relevant studies to ours, which involve taking audio as input and producing a 3D mesh.
 VOCA~\cite{cudeiro2019capture} leverages temporal convolutions and control parameters to produce realistic character animation from speech signals and a static character mesh.
 FaceFormer~\cite{fan2022faceformer} considers the continuity of lengthy sequences and proposes using a Transformer-based model to obtain context-related audio information and generate continuous facial movements autoregressively.
 CodeTalker~\cite{xing2023codetalker} introduces discrete motion priors by training a vector quantized autoencoder (VQ-VAE)~\cite{van2017neural} to self-reconstruct real facial movements, reducing the problem of over-smoothing facial movements.
 In contrast, MeshTalk~\cite{richard2021meshtalk} generates a categorical latent space for facial animation that separates audio-correlated and audio-uncorrelated movements through cross-modalities loss.
 However, these methods only focus on training the mapping from speech to face and neglect the intelligibility of lip movements, which can limit the accuracy of lip movements and cause ambiguity for identical pronunciations.
 In contrast, our method introduces a self-supervised lip reading constraint, which can effectively alleviate this problem and improve the accuracy of lip movements.